 - No homework or papers will be accepted via email.
 I encourage you to email me to ask questions or to inform me of problems or absences, but otherwise, homework will be accepted only in class. - Use your SJSU student email account for all correspondence for this course.
-I will be emailing you through this account, so be sure to check it. - Criteria for emailing me: Put your name and the name of our course in the Subject of your email.
+I will be emailing you through this account, so be sure to check it (or you can indicate your preferred email address in MySJSU). - Criteria for emailing me: Put your name and the name of our course in the Subject of your email.
 In your email, please address me by name, either "Allison" or by using a title in conjunction with my last name, such as "Ms. St. Dennis" or "Professor St. Dennis."
 Also, you must write in your best prose: Write in complete sentences with capitalization, punctuation, Standard Written English, and no "text-messaging" abbreviations.
 If you do not, I will return your email requesting that you revise your work.
 Start practicing professionalism now in your correspondence.